 The seminar was centered around research results presented in this policy brief.
 Further information on the preparation of the dataset can be found in this technical note.

 Anne-Sophie Robilliard, who studied economics, is a Research Fellow at the Institut de Recherche pour le Développement (the French National Research Institute for Sustainable Development) and works at World Inequality Lab (Paris School of Economics, France) where she acts as Africa coordinator.
 Her research work focuses on developing countries, particularly in Sub-Saharan Africa.
 Based on the analysis of microeconomic data on households, she studies issues related to the determinants of poverty and inequality as well as questions concerning women's participation in the labour market in relation to demographic dynamics and negotiation within households.

-This online seminar will take place on Monday 15 March 2021, from 1 to 2 pm CET.
-It is possible to register
+This online seminar took place on Monday 15 March 2021.